C-3PO: Creation and portrayal

+Filming Star Wars proved challenging for Daniels.
+In his memoir I Am C-3PO: The Inside Story, he describes the first C-3PO costume as claustrophobic and painful.
+It barely moved, cracked easily, and had no ventilation.
+Daniels overheated, scraped himself up, and could hardly see where he was going.
+The costume took two hours to put on, and the head took thirty minutes to remove.
+(Note: Attributed to multiple references:) Although Star Wars was immensely successful, Daniels was initially hesitant to return for the second film, The Empire Strikes Back (1980).
+According to Daniels, the publicists for Star Wars wanted to give the impression that C-3PO was portrayed by a real robot, and not an actor in a costume.
+Daniels felt his acting was undervalued, but he eventually agreed to return for a higher salary.

-For the second film, The Empire Strikes Back (1980), Lucas wanted to create audience sympathy for C-3PO by having him get dismantled.
-He considered having the villain Darth Vader destroy the droid's heart or "turn it into an alarm clock".
+Lucas wanted to create audience sympathy for C-3PO in The Empire Strikes Back by having him get dismantled.
+He considered having the villain Darth Vader destroy the droid's heart, or turn it into a mundane object, such as an alarm clock.
 In the finished film, C-3PO is blasted into pieces by an offscreen foe, then rescued from a scrap pile by Chewbacca.
 (Note: The Complete Star Wars Encyclopedia reveals that the droid's assailant is an Imperial stormtrooper.)
 Because both C-3PO and Chewbacca were likeable characters—and disliked one another—Lucas wanted them to have a bonding experience.
-Towards this end, the Wookiee carries and then repairs the dismantled droid.
+Towards this end, Chewbacca carries and then repairs the dismantled droid.